derekyin27/MKS22X-Pacman/README.md

 Now, a boolean 2d array is used to access specific boxes and see whether or not it is a wall.

 Albert: Today,

+6/3/19:
+Derek: Finally completed collision.
+Each tile was stored into a 2d boolean array and every time that pacman advances a square, it will check for collision.
+Albert finished pellet interaction, but when tweaking collision, the interaction was disrupted and now Pacman does not consume the pellets properly.
+We are looking for a fix.